Encyclopedia Hârnica: Publication history

 Each new Encyclopedia Hârnica booklet appeared monthly beginning in 1984.
 Each was usually 24 pages, although Issue #10 was 20 pages.
 Publication ended in 1985 after Issue #16.

 In Spring 1987, Columbia Games began publication of a similar journal, Hârnlore.
 This periodical was published quarterly in 1987 and 1988, twice in 1990, and twice in 1992, ceasing publication after Issue #11.

 Reception

+Steve Jackson reviewed Encyclopedia Hârnica for Fantasy Gamer magazine and stated that "If you liked the original Harn, you will probably want these supplements, Otherwise, otherwise."